Cardston Alberta Temple: History

 The intent to construct the temple was announced by church president Joseph F. Smith on October 12, 1912.
-It was built on an eight-acre plot named Tabernacle Block, which was given to the church by Charles Ora Card.
+It was built on an eight-acre site named Tabernacle Block, which was given to the church by Charles Ora Card.

-In 1992, the temple was declared a National Historic Site, and a plaque was dedicated in 1995.
-A groundbreaking ceremony, to signify the beginning of construction, took place on November 9, 1913, with Smith presiding and was attended by local church members and community leaders.
+In 1887, Card and other church members came to the area as refugees and established a settlement at Lee Creek, Alberta, now Cardston.
+A tabernacle was built to support the church's membership growth.
+Cardston was chosen for the site to construct a temple in Canada.
+Since the church already owned the land where the tabernacle stood, the decision was made to dismantle it and build the temple in its place.
+A groundbreaking ceremony, to signify the beginning of construction, took place on November 9, 1913, with Smith presiding and attended by local church members and community leaders.

-The temple faced various challenges during its construction, including delays due to World War I. Its construction took 10 years, with the final two years dedicated to interior furnishing and preparation for public use.
+Challenges occurred during its construction, including delays due to World War I. The construction took 10 years, with the final two years focused on interior furnishings and preparation for public use.

 As construction began, the Relief Society General Board started a penny subscription.
-They saved a penny each week, allowing them to contribute more than $13,000 to the construction of the Cardston Alberta and Laie Hawaii temples.
+They saved a penny each week, which provided more than $13,000 to the construction of the Cardston Alberta and Laie Hawaii temples.

-The temple was dedicated on August 26, 1923, by church president Heber J. Grant.
+The temple was dedicated on August 26-29, 1923, by church president Heber J. Grant, with 11 sessions held.
 The site expanded to more than 10 acres (4.0 ha) in the mid-1950s.
 An addition was dedicated on July 2, 1962, by Hugh B. Brown.
 The first temple president was Edward J. Wood, who served from 1923 to 1948.
 The temple was renovated in the 1990s, with Gordon B. Hinckley rededicating it on June 22, 1991.

 In 1992, the temple was designated a National Historic Site by Parks Canada.
 A plaque at the temple shows this designation.
 The temple is also on the Church Historic Landmark list.

 The temple received the “Cardston Beautiful Annual Beautification Award” in 2010, a local award for making the city more beautiful.
 Stan Johnson, a previous mayor of Cardston (and as of 2010, a counselor in the temple presidency), said the award was “a tremendous contribution that (was) made to the overall beautification of our community by the temple.”

-In 2020, like all the church's other temples, the temple was closed for a time in response to the COVID-19 pandemic.
+In 2020, like all the church's others, the temple was closed for a time in response to the COVID-19 pandemic.
+It is the church's oldest Latter-temple built outside the United States, and the sixth oldest still in operation.